 Part and Parcel: Are off-payroll workers embedded in your workforce?
 For example, do they have line management responsibilities?

-making sure the correct determination is made and reasonable care is taken
+Making sure the correct determination is made and reasonable care is taken

-providing a written determination advising as to how the decision has been reached before the assignment commences
+Providing a written determination advising as to how the decision has been reached before the assignment commences

-responding to disputes over IR35 status determinations
+Responding to disputes over IR35 status determinations

-This presents a significant risk to your business if you do not put in place processes to enable you to make the correct determinations, ensure working practices are aligned and that all tax and national insurance is collected.
+This presents a significant risk to your business if you have not put in place processes to enable you to make the correct determinations, ensure working practices are aligned and that all tax and national insurance is collected.

 If your business is also the fee payer, you will also be liable for ensuring the correct amount of tax and national insurance is deducted from your off-payroll workers.